nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## CMR Service-Bridge Warnings

-Warning messages will generally be included in a successful reponse, and thus will usually have an HTTP status of 200.
+Warning messages will generally be included in a successful response, and thus will usually have an HTTP status of 200.

 ### Gridded Data